AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

 zmd_server: http://127.0.0.1:27272
 ```

-The `zmd_server` option must contains a link to the root of the zmarkdown engine server, with the port and without trailing slash.
+The `zmd_server` option must contain a link to the root of the zmarkdown engine server, with the port and without trailing slash.
 Hint: the default port is 27272.

 Note that if you use the admin plugin, a file with your configuration, and named zmarkdown-engine.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.